 Format: 5-round Swiss in one section.
-The official US Chess regular ratings are generally used.
-Unofficial US Chess regular ratings based on at least four games generally used for those have no official US Chess regular rating.
+The official US Chess OTB regular ratings are generally used.
 One half point bye is available if requested before round one.

 Schedule: On-site registration runs from 9-9:45am.
-Rounds are scheduled for 10am, 2:15pm, and 6:30pm on Saturday and 10am and 2:45pm on Sunday.
+The rounds are at 10am, 12:45pm, and 5:30pm on Saturday and 10am and 2:45pm on Sunday.
 Rounds 2, 3 and 5 can be started earlier if both players agree.
-Players who have a game go around the full time can request extra time off before the next round.
+Players who have a game go long can request extra time off before the next round.

-Entry Fee: $45, $35 for PCC members.
-Pay with cash or check payable to Portland Chess Club.
+Entry Fee: $55, $45 for Portland Chess Club members.
+Pay with cash or check payable to the Portland Chess Club.

 Rated: US Chess regular rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits.
 The OSCF is currently offering discounted memberships for any player under age 21 at the time of redemption here.

 Qualifiers: This tournament is a qualifier for the Challengers section of the 2023 Oregon Closed and qualifier for the 2022 OSCF State Championship

 Notes: 1) While this tournament is open to scholastic players, it’s only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
-2) This tournament uses the rules from the 6th edition of the US Chess rulebook and updates to the rulebook.
+2) This tournament uses the rules from the 7th edition of the US Chess rulebook.